 At Legal Helpline, we understand that paying an upfront fee to make a personal injury claim is not the ideal option for many clients.
 Our clients worry about the financial risk of paying an upfront fee for making a claim that they are not guaranteed to win, and also about the affordability of making a finger injury compensation claim.
 That’s why we offer our clients the option to work with a personal injury solicitor that offers a no win no fee service.
 This means that you will only have to pay your fee if you win.
 For many of our clients, this is the more affordable, less risky option.
 Call Legal Helpline today, to see if you are entitled to claim.

-Legal Helpline is a personal injury claims helpline run by experienced legal professionals.
+Legal Helpline is a Claims Management Company which is run by experienced legal professionals.
 Our purpose is to speak to people who have been injured in accidents that were not their fault, then assign them to the right personal injury solicitor to win their claim.
-We work with some of the best personal injury lawyers in their respective fields, some of which have over 30 years of experience practicing personal injury law, so you’re bound to be in good hands.
+We work with personal injury lawyers who are experienced in their respective fields, some of which may have over 30 years of experience practicing personal injury law, so you’re bound to be in good hands.

 To begin your claim for finger injury compensation, call Legal Helpline on 0161 696 9685 to speak to a friendly advisor about your claim.
 We’re looking forward to hearing from you.

 Find out how much compensation you could claim for an accident at work.

 If you need to make a slip, trip, or fall injury, find out how to claim compensation.